|

 Nineteenth Annotation

 refers to the nineteenth "note" given by Ignatius to directors of the spiritual exercises.
 Knowing that laity and religious alike had great potential for holiness, Ignatius adapted the thirty day exercises for daily life with the nineteenth annotation.
-This means a director takes the retreatant though the exercises over an extended period of time, roughly eight months.
+This means a director takes the retreatant though the same exercises over an extended period of time, roughly eight to twelve months.
 Spiritual exercises consist of “weeks,” which are not seven days but "movements" occurring within the soul of the retreatant as he or she journeys with the Lord in prayer during everyday life.
-The following chart shows the progression of the spiritual exercises in relation the governing graces of each "week." |
+The following chart shows the progression of the spiritual exercises in relation to reception of the governing graces of each "week" for each retreatant.
+Ignatius outlined specific Scriptures and meditations to sharpen choice for Christ.
+At the same time, no spiritual exercises is like another in that each retreatant prays, lives and is directed uniquely.

 for the nineteenth annotation are: